Joe Biden Says It's Not Time to Panic. But His Campaign Is In Trouble.

-After back-to-back dismal finishes, former Vice President Joe Biden’s campaign is scrambling to sharpen its strategy as it heads into a do-to-die stretch.
+After back-to-back dismal finishes, former Vice President Joe Biden’s campaign is scrambling to sharpen its strategy as it heads into a do-or-die stretch.

 Biden advisers spent much of Wednesday on the phone with donors and supporters, seeking to reassure loyalists that it’s not time to panic.
 They told allies to look for more of Biden on television, both in interviews and paid ads, beginning with a trip to The View on Thursday.
 After months of focusing their fire on President Trump, they plan to throw more barbs at Sen. Bernie Sanders of Vermont and former South Bend, Ind., Mayor Pete Buttigieg, the leading duo coming out of the first two states.
 And they started laying the groundwork to challenge former New York Mayor Michael Bloomberg on questions about his wealth and his record on race.